Brian J. Molloy - Appellate and Commercial Litigation Lawyer

 His practice extends beyond legal malpractice to matters involving professional ethics, billing disputes and issues of fiduciary duty.
 But no matter the type of case, the primary strategic focus is on achieving an early and favorable resolution for the client.
 Because professional negligence cases are often more complex than they appear, Mr. Molloy’s experience in conducting detailed and focused depositions, along with appropriate motion practice work to expose the weaknesses in the plaintiff’s case, sets the stage for successful dispositive motions.
 He is among the select few in the profession who have been invited to become a Fellow of the American College of Trial Lawyers, an organization that recognizes the very best trial lawyers from the United States and Canada, and he has also been Certified as a Civil Trial Attorney by the New Jersey Supreme Court.

 In addition to his role of Managing Director, Mr. Molloy also serves as the firm’s Co-chair of the Appellate Practice Group.
 Prior to assuming the Managing Director's role, he was Chair of the Commercial Litigation Group.
 Mr. Molloy is also President of a wholly-owned subsidiary of the law firm providing sports management services to professional baseball athletes.
+In 2017, he was appointed to the Board of Directors of the New Jersey Chamber of Commerce, a prominent organization dedicated to promoting businesses and generating economic and job growth across the state.

 Mr. Molloy is equally committed to playing a leadership role in his community, having served on the Westfield Zoning Board of Adjustment, President and Trustee of the Westfield College Men’s Club, Trustee of the Westfield High School Boosters Association, and coached soccer and baseball teams for his two children.